So How To Choose ?

 Ultimately the use of the space will determine the purpose of the rug.
 For example, if you sit on a sofa to watch television and no one sits on the floor, the rug serves the purpose of warming up and defining the space making it feel more homely.
 However, you never engage with it and it is simply a layer in the overall style of the room.
 Now what would happen if a traditional style of rug was substituted for a soft shaggy rug?
 This might encourage you to sit on the floor, which ultimately changes your relationship with the space.

 Natural fibre rugs such as sisal or jute can give a room a more relaxed, organic, country feel.
 Sisal works both for a more casual look and as a layer in contemporary spaces.
-It can be surprisingly soft and textural underfoot.
+It is very hardwearing and can be surprisingly textural underfoot.

 Anchoring A Room